Come close and huddle in, because this one is, how shall we say….one of my “less delicate” posts.

 5 years ago my sister informed me that I needed to own one of those mirrors that sit on your bathroom counter.
 You know, those really big, magnifying mirrors with a daylight lamp?

-The things I’m beginning to see in that mirror are very disconcerting.
+The things I’m beginning to see in that mirror are very frightening.

 Oh, but not anymore.